coopercenter/solar-database/README.md

 ### Start running the development server!

 Enter 'python3 manage.py runserver' to run the development server.
 If it opens in your browser with the url http://127.0.0.1:8000/, you're good to start updating the solar database webpage in your new development environment!

+### Testing features for release
+1. When all needed changes have been made and the local server runs successfully, push all your changes to the dev branch.
+If using Git, in the command line, `run git add file_name` to add the file(s) that have been changed.
+Next, in the command line, run `git commit 'commit_name'` to name your commit and run `push origin -u dev` to push your changes to the dev branch.

+2. The dev branch deploys to a Solar Database web app which includes the preloaded configurations used by SolTax to test your changes on the Azure server.
+If changes are needed for the preloaded configurations, contact Mary Beth Wetherell at [meh4q@virginia.edu](meh4q@virginia.edu) for access.
+Changes pushed to the dev branch will automatically be deployed to the developer web app and can be tracked in the Actions tab on Github.

+ Solar Database Developer Web App: https://solar-tax-webapp-dev.azurewebsites.net

+3. Checking to ensure the developer Azure site is successful and is prepared for release.
+Otherwise, if the deployment failed or the server failed to load, address the error as needed, push the changes to your branch, and redeploy the code.
+For additional help, see Debugging Tips.

 ### Updating the Data
 1. When adding columns or changing their names, start by updating the database names in models.py.